NetApp/harvest/docker/README.md

   # next cluster ....
 ```

-## Generate a container per poller
+## Generate a Docker compose for your Pollers

 3. Generate a Docker compose file from your `harvest.yml`